hlkong/IBM_DS_certificate/README.md

 # Purpose
-This repository serves as a training platform for the Coursera IBM data science certificate courses.
+This repository contains all the notebooks used to complete the final capstone project for the Coursera IBM data science certificate.